-HIV can be treated with ART (or HAART) to increase your CD4s and decrease your viral load.
+HIV can be treated with ART (also known as HAART) to increase your CD4s and decrease your viral load.
 Confused?
-Hopefully this brief glossary can help you navigate terms you might find on our site.
+This brief glossary can help you with terms you might find in reading about HIV care.
 If you have questions, please contact us.

-- Adherence: refers to how well a person sticks (or adheres) to their prescribed treatment schedule.
-If you’re not very adherent, HIV medication can become resistant to treatment.
+- Adherence: refers to how well a person sticks (adheres) to their prescribed treatment schedule.
+If you don’t take your medication on the schedule the doctor recommends, HIV medication can become resistant to treatment.

 - Antibody: a protein in the immune system.
 Antibodies to HIV indicate HIV infection.